PacktPublishing/3D-Graphics-Rendering-Cookbook/README.md

 # 3D Graphics Rendering Cookbook

-A comprehensive guide to exploring rendering algorithms in modern OpenGL and Vulkan.
+**A comprehensive guide to exploring rendering algorithms in modern OpenGL and Vulkan**

 by Sergey Kosarevsky & Viktor Latypov